Papworth St Agnes: History

 Passhouse Farm – now Passhouse Farmhouse – dates from the 17th century.
-It is an L-shaped framed and plastered building with a thatched roof, and has been much altered over the years.
-It backs onto the meadows that are an area of special natural history interest and which are currently maintained under a scheme of Stewardship.
-Aerial maps of the village show ridge and furrow remains of both open field furlongs and old closes in the meadows.
+It is an L-shaped framed and plastered building with a thatched roof and has been much altered over the years.
+It backs onto the meadows, an area of special natural history interest currently maintained under a scheme of Stewardship.
+Aerial maps of the village show ridge-and-furrow remains of both open-field furlongs and old closes in the meadows.
 These are also visible around Dumptilow Farm, Lattenbury Hill and north of the Manor.

-Dumptilow Farm dates from the mid-19th century, while Hill Farm was built around 1800.
+Dumptilow Farm dates from the mid-19th century and Hill Farm was built around 1800.
 Both are built of white brick.

 The soil is heavy clay with a subsoil of blue gault.
 The chief crops are wheat, oats, barley, rape and beans.

 Four other thatched cottages remain: one at the north end of the village opposite the bakehouse (Manor Cottage) and three at the south end of the village.
-Between these are a group of modern houses, built during the last 30 years.
+Between them is a group of modern houses built during the last 30 years.

-The Old Reading Room was knocked down in 2000, and a new two-bedroomed cottage (The Reading Rooms) built in its place.
-Next to it stands a traditional and still functioning red telephone box, although every house in the village is connected to the telephone network.
+The Old Reading Room was knocked down in 2000 and a new two-bedroomed cottage (The Reading Rooms) built in its place.
+Next to it stands a traditional and still-functioning red telephone box, although every house in the village is connected to the telephone network.

-The population of the village in 1921 was 116, but by 1951 it had shrunk to 90.
+The population of the village in 1921 was 116 but by 1951 it had shrunk to 90.
 By the 1960s the village had decayed to a collection of 19th-century cottages interspersed with derelict closes.
 The population fell to a low point of 40 in the mid-1970s and is currently around 50.
-Since the 1970s, there has been some development in the form of individual private detached houses, and some cottages have been restored.
+Since the 1970s there has been some development in the form of individual private detached houses and some cottages have been restored.

 Papworth St Agnes used to be part of the Papworth Hundred, which included the villages of Boxworth, Conington, Elsworth, Fen Drayton, Graveley, Knapwell, Over, Papworth St Agnes, Papworth Everard, Swavesey and Willingham.